Decision Making under Uncertainty: An Experimental Study in Market Settings: Experimental Design

 \paragraph{Treatments.} In the market-stock task, we prepared two simulated paths of stock prices with different degree of volatility, so that one path seems relatively more volatile than the other, while keeping the general trend in prices as similar as possible between the two paths.
 Since the perception of volatility is only relative, we embed each path in the common market ``context'' as shown in Figure~\ref{fig:design_stock_var}.
 Here, the bold black lines indicate the stock under consideration, and the other lines in the background are the same in the two treatments.

-Our treatment variation is the perceived volatility of simulated stock prices (we call the two treatments Large and Small).
-The subjects were randomly assigned to either a large volatility condition (left panel in Figure~\ref{fig:design_stock_var}), or a small volatility condition (right panel).\footnote{In the lab study, random assignment to one of the two treatments was done at the session level, meaning that all subjects in the same session were shown the same price path.} The instructions for the market-stock task included one of the two charts of Figure~\ref{fig:design_stock_var}, depending on the treatment (see online appendix~\ref{appendix:instruction}).
+Our treatment variation is the perceived volatility of simulated stock prices (we call the two treatments Large volatility and Small volatility).
+The subjects were randomly assigned to either a large volatility condition (Figure~\ref{fig:design_stock_var}, panel~A), or a small volatility condition (panel~B).\footnote{In the laboratory study, random assignment to one of the two treatments was done at the session level, meaning that all subjects in the same session were shown the same price path.} The instructions for the market-stock task included one of the two charts of Figure~\ref{fig:design_stock_var}, depending on the treatment (see Online Appendix~\ref{appendix:instruction}).

-\paragraph{Order of the tasks.} Subjects in the lab study performed three tasks in the following order: market-stock, market-Ellsberg, and standard Ellsberg.
+\paragraph{Order of the tasks.} Subjects in the laboratory study performed three tasks in the following order: market-stock, market-Ellsberg, and standard Ellsberg.
 Subjects in the Panel study performed two tasks, market-stock and standard Ellsberg, but due to time constraints we did not implement market-Ellsberg in the panel.
 Table~\ref{table:exp_task_structure}, which has a summary of the structure of the experiments and treatments, lists the order in which the tasks were completed.

-\paragraph{Incentives.} In the lab study, we used the standard incentive structure of paying-one-choice-at-random.
+\paragraph{Incentives.} In the laboratory study, we used the standard incentive structure of paying-one-choice-at-random.
 Subjects received a sealed envelope when they entered the laboratory room.
 The envelope contained a piece of paper, on which two numbers were written.
 The first number indicated the task number, and the second number indicated the question number in that task.
 Both numbers were randomly selected beforehand.
 At the end of the experiment, subjects brought the envelope to the experimenter's computer station.
 If the selected task was the market task with stock price information, the simulated ``future'' price path was presented on the screen.
 If, on the other hand, the selected task involved the Ellsberg urn, the subject was asked to pick one chip from the relevant bag.
 All subjects received a \$7 showup fee.